 Reporting of U.S. beneficiaries or owners.
-If the WT is a grantor trust with U.S. owners, the WT is required to file Form 3520-A, Annual Information Return of a Foreign Trust with a U.S. Owner, and to provide statements to a U.S. owner, as well as each U.S. beneficiary who is not an owner and receives a distribution.
-If the WT is an FFI, it is required to report each of its U.S. accounts (or U.S. reportable accounts if a reporting Model 1 FFI) on Form 8966 consistent with its FATCA requirements or the requirements of an IGA.
-If the WT is an NFFE, WT must file Form 8966 to report any beneficiary or owner that is an NFFE (other than an excepted NFFE) with one or more substantial U.S. owners (or, under an applicable IGA, controlling persons that are specified U.S. persons) if the NFFE is the beneficial owner of a withholdable payment received by the WT.
-The WT must also file a Form 8966 to report withholdable payments made to a passthrough beneficiary or owner for which the WT acts under the WT agreement that provides information on an account holder (or interest holder) that is an NFFE (other than an excepted NFFE) with one or more substantial U.S. owners (or, under an applicable IGA, controlling persons that are specified U.S. persons) and that is the beneficial owner of the withholdable payment received by WT, unless the passthrough beneficiary or owner certifies to the WT that it is reporting on the account holder (or interest holder) pursuant to its U.S. account reporting requirements.
-The preceding sentence applies with respect to a passthrough beneficiary or owner to which WT applies the agency option or which has partners, beneficiaries, or owners that are indirect beneficiaries or owners of WT.
-In addition, if the WT is not a participating FFI, a registered deemed-compliant FFI, or a registered deemed-compliant Model 1 IGA FFI and is not required to report with respect to a U.S. beneficiary of WT on Form 3520-A, then the WT must report with respect to such beneficiary on Form 8966 as required in the WT agreement.
-A beneficiary for this purpose means a beneficiary that receives a distribution from the WT during the year or that is required to include an amount in gross income under sections 652(a) or 662(a) with respect to the WT.
+If the WT is a grantor trust with U.S. owners, the WT is required to file Form 3520-A, and to provide statements to a U.S. owner, as well as each U.S. beneficiary who is not an owner and receives a distribution.
+If the WT is an FFI. it is required to report each of its U.S. accounts (or U.S. reportable accounts if a reporting Model 1 FFI) on Form 8966 consistent with its FATCA requirements or the requirements of an IGA.
+If the WT is an NFFE, the WT must file Form 8966 to report any beneficiary or owner that is an NFFE (other than an excepted NFFE) with one or more substantial U.S. owners (or, under an applicable IGA, controlling persons that are specified U.S. persons) if the NFFE is the beneficial owner of a withholdable payment received by the WT.

+The WT also must file a Form 8966 to report withholdable payments made to a pass-through beneficiary or owner for which the WT acts under the WT agreement that provides information on an account holder (or interest holder) that is an NFFE (other than an excepted NFFE) with one or more substantial U.S. owners (or, under an applicable IGA, controlling persons that are specified U.S. persons) and that is the beneficial owner of the withholdable payment received by the WT, unless the pass-through beneficiary or owner certifies to the WT that it is reporting on the account holder (or interest holder) pursuant to its U.S. account reporting requirements.
+The preceding sentence applies with respect to a pass-through beneficiary or owner to which the WT applies the agency option or which has partners, beneficiaries, or owners that are indirect beneficiaries or owners of the WT.
+In addition, if the WT is not a participating FFI, a registered deemed-compliant FFI, or a registered deemed-compliant Model 1 IGA FFI and is not required to report with respect to a U.S. beneficiary of the WT on Form 3520-A, then the WT must report with respect to such beneficiary on Form 8966 as required in the WT agreement.
+A beneficiary for this purpose means a beneficiary that receives a distribution from the WT during the year or that is required to include an amount in gross income under sections 652(a) or 662(a) with respect to the

 Joint account treatment.
 Under special procedures provided in the WT agreement, a WT may apply joint account treatment to a partnership or trust that is a direct beneficiary or owner of the WT.
-A WT that applies the joint account option must elect to perform pool reporting for amounts subject to chapter 3 withholding that either are not withholdable payments or are withholdable payments for which no chapter 4 withholdable payments for which no chapter 4 withholding is required and that the WT distributes to, or includes in the distributive share of, a foreign direct beneficiary or owner.
-These rules only apply to a partnership or trust that meets the following conditions:
+A WT that applies the joint account option must elect to perform pool reporting for amounts subject to Chapter 3 withholding that either are not withholdable payments or are withholdable payments for which no Chapter 4 withholding is required and that the WT distributes to, or includes in the distributive share of, a foreign direct beneficiary or owner.
+These rules only apply to a partnership or trust that meets the following conditions.